kubeshop/testkube/docs/docs/test-types/executor-playwright.md

 File data/playwright-report.zip downloaded.
 ```

-## Special requirements
+## Special Requirements

 Running tests in a containerized environment is convenient: it's simple, portable and increases the speed of development.
 There is a need to be aware of the limitations of this environment.
 Similarly to many other testing tools, Playwright provides the option to open a browser window for reports.
-Having this option on the default setting, will block the Testkube test runner.
+Having this option on the default setting will block the Testkube test runner.
 It is important to make sure reporters are not opening additional windows.
 Please update your configuration files located at `playwright.config.js` or `playwright.config.ts`:

 ```bash
 reporter: [